markwinter/ingenium/README.md

 This project is still in prototype stage.

-During the prototype stage there will be a lot of code duplication.
-Later on it will be refactored away into a library that will enable fast component development.

 ---

 Ingenium is a cloud native electronic trading system built on top of Kubernetes and Knative Eventing.
+It provides a common library (in `/pkg`) that allows quick creation of new components.
+It's expected that end users create their own components, e.g. ingestors, using the common library that handles correct typing, formatting etc. so that components can easily communicate with each other.

 Ingenium is event-driven, using CloudEvents and Knative Eventing to pass data between components.

-Ingenium comes with telemetry built in using OpenTelemetry.
+Ingenium will come with telemetry built in using OpenTelemetry.

 There will also be a web component in the future to view and manage the current state of the system such as
 - View currently running components e.g. enabled strategies, data ingestors